What is parental responsibility, who has it and how to get it if you don’t have it

 Listen to our podcast on parental responsibility

-If you have any questions about who can acquire parental responsibility, speak to our child law solicitors.
+If you have any questions about parental responsibility or are involved in a dispute with another person with parental responsibility, speak to our child law solicitors.